sdeadlocker/Development-guidelines-for-a-CICD-ML-Project/README.md

 ## Repository Structure

 We will follow the below structure for our repository.
 This structure is flexible and can be modified depending on the specific requirements of the project:
+For CI/CD, we are currently using Jenkins.
+If you choose to use GitHub Actions instead, you can create a workflow folder in the root of the repository to define your CI/CD workflow and inside it create yaml file.

 ```plaintext
 repo-root/